-This chapter describes how to configure your GemBuilder for Smalltalk (GBS) application to run with GemStone/S 64 Bit version 3.0.1.
+This chapter describes how to configure your GemBuilder for Smalltalk (GBS) application to run with GemStone/S 64 Bit version 3.1.

-GemStone/S 64 Bit version 3.0.1 requires the use of GBS version 7.4.
-Earlier GBS versions will encounter problems with GemStone/S 64 Bit 3.0 and above.
+GemStone/S 64 Bit version 3.1 requires the use of GBS version 7.5 and VisualWorks Smalltalk v7.9.
+Earlier GBS versions cannot log into GemStone/S 64 Bit 3.1 due to changes including shared library requirements and naming.

-See "VisualWorks versions and platforms" on page 36 for the versions of VisualWorks that may be used with GemStone/S 64 Bit v3.0.1.
+See "VisualWorks Versions and Platforms" on page 50 for the versions of VisualWorks that may be used with GemStone/S 64 Bit v3.1.

-In addition to using the appropriate version of GBS, you must use GemStone/S 64 Bit 3.0.1 client libraries to be able to log in to the GemStone/S 64 Bit 3.0.1 server.
-Applications using GBS version 7.4 can log in to either GemStone/S or GemStone/S 64 Bit repositories (but not simultaneously), provided that the appropriate client libraries for each are used.
+In addition to using the appropriate version of GBS, you must use GemStone/S 64 Bit 3.1 client libraries to be able to log in to the GemStone/S 64 Bit 3.1 server.
+The required client libraries have changed and the library naming conventions have changed in v3.1, and GBS version 7.5 follows new rules for library loading.
+Please review the details in the following sections for the new process.

+Applications using GBS version 7.5 can log in to either GemStone/S or GemStone/S 64 Bit repositories (but not simultaneously), provided that the appropriate client libraries for each are used.

 On UNIX and Linux platforms, GemStone/S 64 Bit provides both 64-bit libraries and 32-bit libraries.
+With 64-bit VisualWorks installations, it is possible to login either RPC or linked.
 32-bit VisualWorks processes cannot load 64-bit libraries; you must use 32-bit libraries with 32-bit VisualWorks installations.
-64-bit and 32-bit libraries have identical names, and are provided in separate directories to distinguish them.
+With 32-bit VisualWorks installations, only RPC logins are possible.